Wild Brauer classes via prismatic cohomology: Brauer classes with non-constant evaluation map

 \subsection{$p$-adic vanishing cycles}

-To be able to reinterpret Theorem \ref{thm : Brauerandhenselisation} in terms of prismatic cohomology, we need to reinterpret Theorem \ref{thm : Brauerandhenselisation} in terms of the $p$-adic vanishing cycles spectral sequence, following \cite[Proof of Theorem C]{BNwild}.
+To be able to reinterpret Theorem \ref{thm : Brauerandhenselisation} in terms of prismatic cohomology, we need first to reinterpret it in terms of the $p$-adic vanishing cycles spectral sequence, following \cite[Proof of Theorem C]{BNwild}.
 Let $j:X\rightarrow \mathcal X$ be the natural open immersion.
+Choosing an isomorphism between $\mu_p$ and $\Z/p$ over $\bar{K}$, we may and do replace $\mu_p$ with $\Z/p$ in the statement of Theorem \ref{thm : Brauerandhenselisation}.
 Recall that there is a spectral sequence

 We consider the the edge map

 and its variant over $\Ocp$

 \begin{corollary} One has an equality